aib/aibsmod-q3/aibsmod/readme.txt

 The Enhanced Scoreboard:

 	aibsmod has an enhanced scoreboard: To the left of players' names, their Excellent, Impressive and Gauntlet (Humiliation) counts are listed in their respective colors (Excellent=yellow, Impressive=cyan, Gauntlet=red).
-Furthermore, if a Rambomatch or Team Rambomatch type game is being played, the rambo has their background highlighted in green.
+Furthermore, the Rambo in Rambomatch and Team Rambomatch games, and the ball carrier in Football games will be highlighted green.

 The Enhanced Speed Meter: